-In many instances, someone will describe another person as “having a personality disorder.”
+In many instances, someone may be described by another person as having a personality disorder.
 While it may be a term that’s conversationally used to denote someone who acts rashly or is otherwise unpredictable, personality disorders are medical issues that can cause serious repercussions for sufferers and their families.
-Located in Portland, Maine, Liberty Bay Recovery offers a holistic approach to personality disorder treatment and the treatment of co-occurring abuse of alcohol and drugs.
+Located in Portland, Maine, Liberty Bay Recovery’s schizoid personality disorder treatment center offers a holistic approach to personality disorder treatment and the treatment of co-occurring abuse of alcohol and drugs.
 Our Personality Disorders Treatment Center Portland Maine residents trust uses family therapy, psychotherapy, and medication as a way to help individuals cope with mental illness.

 We are able to prescribe and refill medication for anxiety and depression, but for other mental health concerns we refer out.
 Certainly, more severe mental health concerns may arise after you have some time clean and sober.
 If these traits emerge, or they were not disclosed during admission, we do our best to find outside psychiatric help while you are receiving treatment.